Why do we learn music?

 2.3 Revision of all Areas of Study 2.3.1 Go over each area of study and revise the musical characteristics for each one through quizzes, listening exercises 2.3.2 Learn exam techniques to understand exactly what each question is asking 2.3.2 Practice past exam papers and dictation exercises |

-Sit music exam in June 2022 |
+Sit music exam |